filiphric/filiphric.com-new/content/time-travelling-with-replayio/index.md

 ![Replay.io viewer screen](viewer_bs89i9)

 ## Time travelling with DevTools
-The fact that this recording can be done by anyone can lift a lot of weight developer’s shoulders.
+The fact that this recording can be done by anyone can lift a lot of weight off of developer’s shoulders.
 But creating the recording is just the beginning of the journey.
 Replay.io provides you with a set of devtools, that look very similar to Chrome or Firefox devtools.

 But these are now attached to your recording.
 You can retroactively inspect elements, review API calls in the network panel, look at console logs and so much more.